hafbau/lecture_notes/w2d4-promises/README.md

 *Wouldn't it be cool to clean this ~hell~ waterfall up?
 Ideas?*

-We discussed an hypothetical `.then` function to deal with callback hell and these are specs we discussed:
+Imagine if there was an hypothetical `.then` function to deal with callback hell, what would it do:

   - should take the return value of the current task and pass it to the next one
   - will have to be given (pass in) a function to execute next